-In compliance with the recommendations of the Corporate Governance Role, the Control and Risk Committee is responsible for supporting, with adequate preliminary investigation activities, the assessments and decisions of the Board of Directors relating to the Internal Control and Risk Management System, as well as those relating to the approval of periodic financial and non-financial reports.
-The Board of Directors, by resolution of 19 February 2019, also attributed to the

-Control and Risk Committee also the responsibility for the supervision of processes and activities relating to sustainability.
+In compliance with the recommendations of the Corporate Governance Role, the Control and Risk Committee carries out proposal and advisory functions, supporting, with adequate preliminary investigation activities, the assessments and decisions of the Board of Directors relating to the Internal Control and Risk Management System, as well as those relating to the approval of periodic financial and non-financial reports.
+With resolution of 19 February 2019, the Board of Directors also assigned the Control and Risk Committee the responsibility for the supervision of processes and activities relating to sustainability.